-The Board has adopted the Revised Corporate Governance Manual in July 2014 for the Company in accordance with SEC Memorandum Circular No. 9 Series of 2014.
+The Board has adopted the Revised Corporate Governance Manual in June 2, 2015 for the Company.
 The Manual elaborates on the governance roles and responsibilities of the Board and its Directors.
 The Board ensures that all material information about the Company is disclosed to the public on a timely manner.
 The Board likewise is strongly committed to respect and promote the rights of stockholders in accordance with the Revised Corporate Governance Manual, the Company's Articles of Incorporation, and By-Laws.